 Border to Coast believe that engagement and constructive dialogue with the companies in which it invests is more effective than excluding companies from the investment universe.
 However, if engagement does not lead to the desired result escalation may be necessary.
-A lack of responsiveness by the company can be addressed by conducting collaborative engagement with other institutional shareholders, registering concern by voting on related agenda items at shareholder meetings, attending a shareholder meeting in person, making a public statement, publicly pre-declaring our voting intention, and filing/co-filing a shareholder resolution.
+A lack of responsiveness by the company can be addressed by conducting collaborative engagement with other institutional shareholders, registering concern by voting on related agenda items at shareholder meetings, attending a shareholder meeting in person and filing/co-filing a shareholder resolution.
 If the investment case has been fundamentally weakened, the decision may be taken to sell the company's shares.

-6.2.3 Exclusions
+6.2.3.
+Exclusions